mobilesec/Zwuevi/README.md

  - [x] Sending raw commands
  - [x] Generating public keys from secret keys
  - [x] Generating onion address from public keys
- - [ ] Rescheduling onion services

 ## Documentation
 The current state is well documented in the code.
-With the command `cargo doc --open` you can create and open it.
+With the command `cargo doc --open` you can create and open the documentation.
-Some of the functions do have an example on how to call them.
+Some of the functions do have an example on how to use it.

 ## Examples
 There are also simple examples to show how to use the library under the directory `examples`.